 Who We Are: Peace Action Fund of New York State is the state-affiliate of Peace Action, the nation’s largest grassroots peace advocacy organization.
 We work to support refugee resettlement, promote human rights, support survivor-centered advocacy to end war, abolish nuclear weapons, stop arms deals to nations committing war crimes, and redirect defense spending back into our communities and to programs that address the root causes of terrorism and climate change.

-TO APPLY: Email your cover letter and resume to Kate Alexander at firstname.lastname@example.org with the subject line: APPLICATION: Campus Organizer [University Name]
+TO APPLY: Email your cover letter and resume to Emily Rubino at email@example.com with the subject line: APPLICATION: Campus Organizer [University Name]

 COMMITMENT: 10 hours/week

-APPLY: Submit a cover letter and resume to Kate Alexander at email@example.com, with the subject line: APPLICANT: Campus Organizer [University Name]
+APPLY: Submit a cover letter and resume to Emily Rubino at firstname.lastname@example.org, with the subject line: APPLICANT: Campus Organizer [University Name]

 Need to print it?
 Download the Job Description as a PDF.